19hours/sg-statutes/Acts/Charities Act.md

 [34/2010 wef 01/03/2011]

-(2) The annual report required to be prepared under this section in respect of any financial year of a charity shall be transmitted to the Commissioner by the governing board members —
+(2) The annual report required to be prepared under this section in respect of any financial year of a charity that is a registered charity or an exempt charity, shall be transmitted to the Commissioner by the governing board members —

 (a) within 6 months from the end of that year; or

 (b) within such longer period as the Commissioner may for any special reason allow in the case of that report.

+[Act 2 of 2018 wef 01/04/2018]

 [34/2010 wef 01/03/2011]

-(3) Subject to subsection (4), every such annual report shall have attached to it the statement of accounts or account and statement prepared for the financial year in question in pursuance of section 13(1), together with —
+(3) Subject to subsection (4), every annual report of a registered charity or an exempt charity must have attached to it the financial statements or account and statement prepared for the financial year in question in pursuance of section 13(1), together with —

-(a) where the accounts of the charity for that year have been audited under section 14, a copy of the report made by the auditor on that statement of accounts or on that account and statement, as the case may be; or
+(a) where the accounts of the charity for that year have been audited under section 14, a copy of the report made by the auditor on the financial statements or account and statement, as the case may be; or

+[Act 2 of 2018 wef 01/04/2018]

 (b) where the accounts of the charity for that year have been examined under section 14, a copy of the report made by the independent examiner in respect of the examination carried out by him under that section.

+[Act 2 of 2018 wef 01/04/2018]

 [34/2010 wef 01/03/2011]